Jan S. Hesthaven: Recognition

 He was elected as a SIAM Fellow in 2014.
 He was named to the 2023 class of Fellows of the American Mathematical Society, "for contributions to computational methods for PDEs, high-order accurate methods, and the reduced order method".

+In 2022 he as inducted as member of the Royal Danish Academy of Sciences and Letters.
+In 2023, he was elected as a member of Academia Europaea and the European Academy of Sciences.